 I enjoy reading wine labels, but I can’t ever recall a time when one jerked a tear out of me.
 But two bottles of red from Quinta dos Termos in the Beira Baixa region of Central Portugal have managed to do just that.
 There may be more personalized wine labels out there, but I have yet to lay eyes on such heartfelt words on the back of any bottle.
 Realizing there will be nuances lost in translation, the label on the 2005 Tinto Reserva, reads “Though it may be drinkable as of now, with pleasure, it will improve greatly with time in the bottle, gaining the complexity of the grand wines of this region, still undiscovered by the Portuguese.”
 My emotion is also likely influenced by my gut that these aren’t words merely to describe a wine and its region, but almost an outcry from an area of the country that’s often overlooked.
 It’s also the region where most of my family comes from.

 In Part I, we touched on the challenges the Beira Baixa faces as it remains somewhat of an anomaly to the rest of the country, let alone the world.
 We pressed the parallels between this overlooked region and its undiscovered wines, which are denominated Beira Interior D.O.C. encompassing the three sub-regions of Castelo Rodrigo, Cova da Beira and Pinhel.
-In Part II, we’re delving deeper into the two Quinta dos Termos bottles, one of which (Seleccao 2007) was the only Beira Interior wine named to Tom Cannavan’s 50 Great Wines of Portugal in London this summer.
+In Part II, we’re delving deeper into the two Quinta dos Termos.
 We’ll also be pairing them with a rustic regional dish.

-As soon as it hit my lips, I understood why it made Cannavan’s list with a smooth body, fruitful, balanced tannins, interesting but not complicated.
 It’s a wine that today’s market would approve of, and despite originating in a “undiscovered” wine region, it certainly stands up to the most famed in Portugal.
 But it was the 2005 Tinto Reserva that entranced my tastebuds.
 Maybe because it tasted like I was truly discovering new flavors.
 In my case, it transported me back to the Beira Baixa with a mineral, salty quality I rarely find in a robust red.
 This might be attributed to the combo of the granite rich soils in the region and the higher percentage of local grapes in this particular blend.
-It’s a mix of the local Marufo grape (which has endless regional and national synonyms, but is most commonly used in the Pinhel wine region of the Beira Baixa).
-Also in the blend is the local Rufete varietal, successful in the region as well, along with the Dao wine region Jaen (from neighboring Beira Alta) and Trincadeira Preta that does well throughout Portugal in general.
+It’s a mix of the local Marufo grape (which has endless regional and national synonyms but is most commonly used in the Pinhel wine region of the Beira Baixa).
+Also in the blend is the local Rufete varietal, successful in the region as well, along with the Dao wine region Jaen (from neighboring Beira Alta) and Trincadeira Preta which does well throughout Portugal in general.
 I haven’t had the chance to try any of their whites, but when their oenologist Virgilio Loureiro (see Part I) was interviewed by the RTP network’s wine show “Hora de Baco,” he shared his excitement about whites made from the Beira Baixa indigenous “Fonte Cal” varietal.
 Whites, he said, that have the potential for aging.

 The production of smoked sausages like the Farinheira (for commercial and home consumption) is also customary, following the annual “Matanca do Porco” (the killing of the pig) at the start of winter.
 In addition to the cheese from Serra da Estrela, there’s also the Castelo Branco cheese, the Amarelo da Beira Baixa and the Picante.
 Though it’s not uncommon to find Serra da Estrela cheese in America, it’s tougher to come across other Beira Baixa cheeses.
 (Check out Catavino’s Portuguese cheese report here) But try Murray’s in New York City, which sells the Amarelo da Beira Baixa that in 2009 was named the best cheese in the world (yes, the world) in a blind tasting held in the Big Apple.
 When in the Beira Baixa, you can learn more about the area’s cheese at the Cheese Museum in Covilha, which is also home to the University of the Beira Interior.
 Another treasure is the olive oil.
 The most recognized olive oil in Portugal and among the diaspora around the globe is generally from Tras-os-Montes, Ribatejo or Alentejo, but the olive oil of the Beira Baixa is also one of the DOP (protected origin stamp) olive oil-producing regions of the country, mostly using the “Galega” olive.
 In Belmonte, folks can visit the Olive Oil Museum.